KainosSoftwareLtd/vision-processing-web-tool/README.md

       a.
 I recommend downloading chrome as the browser (most tested)

 4. After you&#39;ve opened the web app you can select images, tag them and train your own machine learning model and test it yourself!

+NOTE:

+If you want to fork the project and make changes you should add your own Github details (especially in the VM!) - use whatever approach you prefer.

 ### Adding Data to the Tool